free things to do in New York City

 Concert | (IN-PERSON, outdoors) Cloudsplitter: Performance with a Dozen Brass Instruments

 Cloudsplitter, for a dozen brass instruments, is a community-directed performance.
-Much of the 20 acres of the park will be utilized as the performers begin spread out throughout the park.
+Much of the 20 acres more of the park will be utilized as the performers begin spread out throughout the park.
 Slowly, over the course of the 40-minute performance, they will come together in small groups and then finally into a complete group, a visual and aural harmony.
 Along with the traditions and histories that the players bring to the performance, the performance around the mythic persona of radical abolitionist John Brown.
 The title, Cloudsplitter, is a reference to the author Russell Bank's novel on John Brown, which alludes to the highest point in New York State (Mt.
 Marcy) also known as, Tahawus, a word some translate as "Cloudsplitter".
-John Brown's favorite hymn, "Blow, Ye Trumpets, Blow!", as well as the Civil War era March "John Brown's Body" will be used as a centering device for the performance, a reference point to construct the harmonic and melodic content of the musical work.
+John Brown's favorite hymn, "Blow, Ye Trumpets, Blow!", as well as the Civil War era March "John Brown's Body" will be used as a centering device for the performance, a reference point to construct the harmonic and melodic content of the musical work. less

 New York City, NY; NYC